 - If you rush to other destinations (a common occurrence with students in Europe), you won't meet people in your new "home" or get to know your surroundings.
-It's very important to know your host city and people. - Plan your first outings within your host country: getting to know your host country better will help you understand your new context and your position in it.
+It's very important to know your host city and people.
+Again, given the pandemic, there will most likely be travel restrictions and you are expected to follow them. - Plan your first outings within your host country: getting to know your host country better will help you understand your new context and your position in it.
 Americans are known for their ignorance about other countries and cultures, but most quickly realize it when they encounter others abroad and hear them speak of the U.S. Don't be the person that moves to a country without knowing anything about the government, languages, history, and culture.
-With the internet, there's no excuse for not having basic knowledge. - Plan to travel to more distant destinations during vacation periods, or after your academic term has ended. - Rather than return home over the holiday break, consider having a family member or friend spend the holidays with you abroad.
-Holidays with a host family can be wonderful, and for those who'll live in dorms, going home with a friend is a great cultural experience! - Take this advice from a fellow student: "Too many people focus on seeing as many countries as they can; I think it is extremely important to travel to various parts of your host country because it will deepen your understanding of the culture and give perspective on your institution and location abroad." - Many students go abroad to become what they call "global citizens."
+With the internet, there's no excuse for not having basic knowledge. - Plan to travel to more distant destinations during vacation periods, or after your academic term has ended. - Take this advice from a fellow student: "Too many people focus on seeing as many countries as they can; I think it is extremely important to travel to various parts of your host country because it will deepen your understanding of the culture and give perspective on your institution and location abroad." - Many students go abroad to become what they call "global citizens."
 You don't achieve that by ticking off as many countries as possible in order to be global you have to become a local in a different place, not a visitor.
-Sometimes students complain about not being able to connect with local people in their host location those same students often do not appreciate that, by traveling constantly, they are showing a very clear lack of interest in their host community.
+Sometimes students complain about not being able to connect with local people in their host location - those same students often to not appreciate that, by traveling constantly, they are showing a very clear lack of interest in their host community.
 People won't take time to integrate you if you show no interest in integrating, they'll treat you like the tourist you're choosing to be.